SuperOfficeDocs/superoffice-docs/docs/database/tables/resourceoverride.md

 ---
-uid: resourceoverride
+uid: table-resourceoverride
 title: resourceoverride table
 description: Generic mechanism for overriding (or even defining new) text resources, in multiple languages so.generated: true
 keywords:
   - "database"
-  - "resourceoverride"
+  - "ResourceOverride"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# ResourceOverride Table (448)
+# resourceoverride Table (448)

 ## Fields